kumleshkurre/aws-ami-webserver-deployment/README.md

 ---

 ## 🎯 Use Cases of AMI

-* Production servers quickly deploy karna
+- Quickly deploy production servers
-* Auto Scaling ke liye same configuration reuse karna
+- Reuse the same configuration for Auto Scaling
-* Backup aur disaster recovery
+- Backup and disaster recovery
-* Dev, Test aur Production environments same rakhna
+- Maintain consistency across Development, Testing, and Production environments
-* Multiple web servers with identical setup
+- Launch multiple web servers with an identical setup
 ---

 ## 🛠️ Practical: Create AMI & Launch Instance